SimonHarte/SpartanGrid/README.md

 ### Grid classes/mix-ins overview

-Instead of using the generated grid classes you can also use similar named mixins to implement the grid with less.
+Instead of using the generated grid classes you can also use similar named mix-ins to implement the grid with less.

 	.col-span([columns]), .col-span-[columns]
 	.offset([columns]), .offset-[columns]